abc-datacamp/abc-intro-2-r/chapter1.md

 # Calculate the US.pop.density by dividing US.population by US.area

-# R will not automatically print out the value of an assigned variable.
+# What is the value of US.pop.density?
+R will not automatically print out the value of an assigned variable.
 Type the name of the variable by itself to see it.

 ```